trampgeek/moodle-qtype_coderunner/docs/index.md

  1. Student first name (string)
  1. Student last name (string)
  1. Student email address (string)
+ 1. The quiz name (string)
+ 1. The quiz tags (string) - a comma-separated list of normalised tags

+ The quizname is present only when a question is running in a quiz.
+Otherwise, say during validation or preview, it is absent.

+ The quiztags parameter is present only when the question is running in a quiz *and* has a non-empty set of tags.

 The student parameters can be ignored unless you wish to customise a question differently for different students in such a way that a given student always gets the same version of a question no matter how many times they meet it or attempt it;
 see [ randomising per-student](#randomising-per-student-rather-than-per-question-attempt).

+Likewise the two quiz parameters can be ignored unless you wish to customise the question's behaviour according to the quiz and/or its tags.

 Here, for example, is a Python preprocessor program that could be used to ask a student to write a function that has 3 variant names to print the